erikorange/adsb-scanner-pitft/README.md

 - detect if no network and create page for manually entering time
 - display temperature
 - keep track of date change and create new folder
-- Turn Exit into options page -> redo options choices, display recent mil and civ
+- Turn Exit into options page -> redo options choices, display recent mil and civ, show queue length
 - detect if Internet available -> if not, get manual time/date and disable twitter
 - detect if local network available -> if not, disable remote head option